numbats/cassowaryr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The `vaast` package provides functions to compute scagnostics on pairs of numeric variables in a data set.
+The `cassowaryr` package provides functions to compute scagnostics on pairs of numeric variables in a data set.

 The term **scagnostics** refers to scatter plot diagnostics.
 This is a